 This species has been documented in the Owens Valley since the early 20th Century through the present.
 The habitat is usually in alkali meadows or desert sink meadows usually at the edges of or in depressions within the habitat.
-In 2019 P. inyoensis was found as present at three Calachortus rare plant locations, of which two were new population locations.
+In 2021 P. inyoensis was not found at any rare plant locations.

-When found at Calachortus locations they are associated species, documented as present and the phenology is noted.
+When found at Calochortus locations they are associated species, documented as present and the phenology is noted.
 For Phacelia exclusive locations, plants are not fully documented just noted that they were present at these locations.
+During summer while surveying Owens Valley vegetation conditions they are include in the vegetation cover.
 For all locations the populations appear to be stable.